jsabol/kw_warfare/README.md

 To use: Create an NPC actor and use the 'K&W Unit Sheet' sheet.

-Features:
+##Features:
 * Drag-drop Traits, Experience, Equipment, Ancestry and Unit Type.
-  * Create an Item of the type "Feature"
-  * Set the "Requirements" field to one of: `Experience`, `Equipment`, `Ancestry` or `Type` (any other value or blank will be treated as a unit Trait)
-  * Dragging and dropping it onto unit cards will correctly map the feature to the correct field
+  * Dragging and dropping correctly marked features onto unit cards will correctly map it to the correct field (see How-to below)
+  * Icons added by you for Ancestry and Unit Type features will be displayed on the unit card.
 * Drag-drop Commander.
   * Dragging and dropping a PC or NPC actor onto unit cards will correctly map the actor as the commander of the unit
   * Players whose PCs are dropped onto the unit will set that player's permission for the unit to "Owner"
-* Icons added by you for Ancestry and Unit Type features will be displayed on the unit card.
 * Click on the rollable stats to trigger a roll.
 * Unit HP is configured by the `Size` attribute so all normal methods to damage/heal tokens should function.
 * Clickable Trait names that will expand the Trait details inside the sheet.